 Every lawyer can use a hand up, especially when it comes to navigating the unwritten rules of making partner or stepping into a leadership role.
 Sponsorship by someone with more seniority can make a difference in a career — particularly for a woman.
-But that begs the question, how exactly do you go about finding a sponsor?
-It so happens that we have an excellent source with the answers.
-Ida Abbott is the author of “Sponsoring Women: What Men Need to Know” and a well-known expert in developing talent in the law firm environment.
-If you want to get ahead, take her advice: Find a sponsor.
+But how exactly do you go about finding a sponsor?
+Here’s advice from Ida Abbott, author of “Sponsoring Women: What Men Need to Know,” and a well-known expert in developing talent in law firms.

 Five Good Suggestions for Finding a Sponsor and Making Partner

 How does someone find a sponsor?
 By being the kind of lawyer who is seen as worthy of a champion’s efforts.
 A person becomes your sponsor over time as they come to know the quality of your work, your work ethic and your capacity for leadership.
 To support you for partnership or for a key role in the firm or with a client, sponsors must believe that you are fully committed to them, the firm and its clients; that you add some particular and special value; that you are able and willing to step up; and that you will not let them down.
 If they take risks on your behalf, they want to feel confident the outcome will be a good one for them as well as for you.

 Here are suggestions to make it more likely that someone will choose to become your sponsor.

 Know what you want and take charge of your career.
 Be as clear as possible in your own mind about your ambitions.
 What do you want your career to look like?
 What kind of practice do you want?
 What kind of leader do you want to be?
 What will it take for you to achieve your aspirations?
 The clearer your goals are (and the sooner you can see them clearly), the easier it becomes to make career choices that will take you in the right direction.